Bundesbank's Nagel says Frankfurt yuan clearing hub underused

 "The renminbi hub ... can play a key role in supporting trade between Germany and China."

 Finding growth markets outside the flagging euro zone has become a priority for Germany's traditionally strong export sector.
-Trade with China reached 154 billion euros last year, according to federal statistics office data - more than China's transactions with France, Italy and Spain combined.
+Trade with China reached 154 billion euros (110 billion pounds)last year, according to federal statistics office data - more than China's transactions with France, Italy and Spain combined.

 Conducting transactions directly in yuan rather than through a second currency cuts down on conversion costs and the risk of foreign exchange swings.